 Many times friends and colleagues have asked for my advice on what would be a proper laptop for “design apps” or “the best laptop for photo editing.”
 Well, my first question is: “what is the ultimate goal of your work?”

 As many of you know, there is a tendency to encompass a wide variety of software under what is known as “design apps“; and such assertion is wrong since despite being related, the demand of each one is actually very different.
 It is not the same to compare a photo editing software such as Adobe Photoshop, Adobe Lightroom, Corel Photo Paint, and several others with software like Adobe Premiere, which is dedicated to video editing.
 Each software within this “category” has different hardware requirements according to task we want to fulfil – for example: Adobe Photoshop recommends that our system build needs to have a video card which optimizes the display; however, unless we use Photoshop 3D editing tools, we can work perfectly with integrated graphics (the set of instructions applied to a CPU that make virtual RAM available under short spans for compelling graphics-demanding tasks), with the slight risk of receiving a warning or noticing that the user interface does not behave with fluency that it may give if we had a video card in our PC rig.

-Best Laptops For Photography and Editing in 2018
+Find the Best Laptop for Photography and Editing in 2019